siemens/ix/packages/documentation/docs/controls/charts/overview.md

 examplesByName>
 </Playground>

-### Loading indicator

-A loading indicator provides users with visual feedback that the chart is being processed and will be displayed shortly.
-This helps manage user expectations and enhances the overall user experience by preventing confusion or frustration during data loading times.

 ### Failure and error message

 A failure occurs when no data can be displayed within the chart.
-This can happen for various reasons, such as connection failure, missing data or other.
-Error messages have following three elements to move users forward:
+This can happen for various reasons, such as connection failure and missing data.
+Error messages have following three elements to help users understand and resolve the issue:

-- State problem: What happened?​ Add a clear reason for the error, i.e. “No data available”
+- State problem: What happened?​ Add a clear reason for the error, e.g. “No data available”
 - Explain cause: Why did the error appear?​ A clear and concise message explaining why the error happened.
 "Connection failure"
 - Give solution: What can the user do to proceed?​
     Add clear instructions for the user regarding what to do next to resolve the error, e.g. “Try again”